Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices

 \textit{Graph Self-Supervised Learning. }Several paradigms for self-super-vised learning in graphs have been recently explored, including the use of pre-text tasks, multi-tasks, and unsupervised learning.
 See \cite{Liu21_SSLGNNSurvey} for an up-to-date survey.
 Graph pre-text tasks are often reminiscent of image in-painting tasks \cite{Yu18_InPainting}, and seek to complete masked graphs and/or node features (\cite{You20_WhenDoesSSLHelp,Hu20_PretrainingGNNs}).
-Other successful approaches include predicting graph level or property level properties during pre-training or part of regular training to prevent over-fitting (\cite{Hu20_PretrainingGNNs}).
+Other successful approaches include predicting graph level or property level properties during pre-training or part of regular training to prevent overfitting (\cite{Hu20_PretrainingGNNs}).
 These tasks often must be carefully selected to avoid negative transfer between tasks.
-Many unsupervised approaches have also been proposed. \cite{Sun20_InfoGraph, Velickovic19_DGI} draw inspiration from \cite{Hjelm19_DeepInfoMax} and maximize the mutual information between global and local representations.
-MVGRL (\cite{Hassani20_MVGRL}) contrasts different views at multiple granularities similar to \cite{Oord18_CPC}. \cite{You20_GraphContrastiveLearning, Qiu20_GCC, Zhu20_GCA,Thakoor21_BGRL, Kefato21_SelfGNN} use augmentations to generate views for contrastive learning.
+Many unsupervised approaches have also been proposed. \cite{Sun20_InfoGraph, Velickovic19_DGI} draw inspiration from \cite{Hjelm19_DeepInfoMax} and maximize the mutual information between global and local representations; MVGRL (\cite{Hassani20_MVGRL}) contrasts different views at multiple granularities similar to \cite{Oord18_CPC}; \cite{You20_GraphContrastiveLearning, Qiu20_GCC, Zhu20_GCA,Thakoor21_BGRL, Kefato21_SelfGNN} use augmentations to generate views for contrastive learning.
 See Table \ref{tab:relatedworks} for a summary of the augmentations used.
-We note that random corruption, sampling or diffusion based approaches often do not preserve task relevant information or introduce meaningful invariances.